Clifford E. Lee Nature Sanctuary

 – It is illegal to park along the road.
 Vehicles may be ticketed as they could impede access by emergency vehicles.

-– The site in not a county or provincial park and is maintained by volunteers.
+– The site is not a county or provincial park and it is maintained by volunteers.
 Please do your part by taking home any garbage you generate – pack out what you pack in.

 – If you enjoy using this site, consider supporting it by making a donation or volunteering your time – see this website for details.